 One of the most recent developments in the water-based activities department on these islands is underwater sea-walking!
 Visitors don on protective gear including oxygen masks, and are then led 7 metres deep underwater, where they can enjoy a nice, leisurely stroll on the seabed.
 Visitors witness the colourful corals, captivating flora and innumerable other fascinating marine life on this underwater sea walk!

-Havelock Island, like many other spots in the Andamans, is quickly becoming a popular kayaking destination.
+Havelock Island, like many other spots in the Andaman Nicobar Islands, is quickly becoming a popular kayaking destination.
 November and December are the perfect months to grab paddles and a kayak and head out to the lush mangroves and the still backwaters surrounding the islands.
 It’s the perfect way for non-swimmers to enjoy what the waters have to offer.

-Mayabunder in North Andaman and Havelock Island are a great place for Kayaking.
+Mayabunder in North Andaman is another great place for Kayaking.
 This nice, long three hour kayaking experience, on calm, serene waters, will take tourists past lush green mangrove forests.
-Birds chirp overhead as kayakers enjoy the tranquillity of this tropical forest.
+Birds chirp overhead as kayakers enjoy the tranquility of this tropical forest.

 4) Scuba Diving

 No trip to the Andaman and Nicobar islands is complete without a scuba-diving trip.
 Although almost all islands in Andaman offer Scuba Diving facilities, nothing beats the vibrant marine life found on Havelock Island.
 Therefore, tourists looking for the best scuba-diving experience must venture out to Havelock Island for a scuba-diving experience of a lifetime.